cdesgrange/cdesgrange.github.io/publications.md

 <strong>*Co-author: 14 publications, including one in second author*</strong>

   Matthews, Bonnefoy, Xie, <b>Desgrange</b> et al., 2023,  Astronomy and Astrophysics, accepted, <i><a href="https://arxiv.org/pdf/2309.15158.pdf">The first scattered light images of HD 112810, a faint debris disk in the Sco-Cen association</a></i>.

- Stasevic, Milli, Mazoyer, ..., <b>Desgrange</b> et al., 2023, Astronomy and Astrophysics, accepted, <i><a href="https://ui.adsabs.harvard.edu/abs/2023arXiv230805613S/abstract">An inner warp discovered in the disk around HD 110058 using VLT/SPHERE and HST/STIS</a></i>.
+  Stasevic, Milli, Mazoyer, ..., <b>Desgrange</b> et al., 2023, Astronomy and Astrophysics, 678, A8, <i><a href="https://ui.adsabs.harvard.edu/abs/2023arXiv230805613S/abstract">An inner warp discovered in the disk around HD 110058 using VLT/SPHERE and HST/STIS</a></i>.

   Landman, Snellen, Keller, ..., and <b>Desgrange</b>, C. 2023, Astronomy and Astrophysics, 675, A157, <i><a href="https://ui.adsabs.harvard.edu/abs/2023A%26A...675A.157L/abstract">Trade-offs in high-contrast integral field spectroscopy for exoplanet detection and characterisation.
 Young gas giants in emission</a></i>.